Professional indemnity insurance

 Prepare your professional indemnity insurance renewal early

-ICAEW’s PII Committee is aware that there have been some changes in the PII market over the last 12–18 months.
-These could mean that firms find it more challenging (or time-consuming) to renew cover than previously.
-It could also mean that firms find their premiums increase
+ICAEW’s PII Committee is aware that there has been a hardening of the PII market over the last 18 months with some insurers withdrawing from the accountants’ PII market completely.
+These developments could mean that firms find it more challenging (and/or time-consuming) to renew cover than previously.
+It could also mean that firms find their premiums increase significantly.
+For this reason, it is recommended that firms prepare early for their renewal and that they provide complete and accurate information to insurers at the outset to ensure a smooth renewal or transfer of cover to another insurer.

-It is unclear if this is a hardening of the market or a price correction, but we understand that insurers are reviewing more critically the risks they are willing to accept and the price they will set for cover.
-This may particularly affect firms with a claims / notifications history; those involved in ongoing legal action and / or firms engaged in activity which insurers perceive as more high risk (e.g. tax mitigation schemes, investment advice, insolvency, M&A work).
+Generally, insurers are reviewing more critically the risks they are willing to accept and the price they will set for cover.
+This may particularly affect firms with a claims/notifications history and/or those involved in ongoing legal action and/or firms engaged in activity which insurers perceive as more high risk (eg, tax mitigation schemes, investment advice, insolvency, M&A, and audit work).

-The committee recommends that firms prepare early for their renewal and to take advice from a trusted and reputable broker or other advisor when taking out their insurance.
-It is recommended that firms discuss with their broker their placement strategy to ensure that they have access to a number of different insurers, and specifically whether they are ‘whole of market’ brokers.
+Therefore, the PII Committee recommends that firms prepare early for their renewal and that they take advice from a trusted and reputable broker or other advisor when taking out their insurance.
+The Committee recommends firms discuss their placement strategy with their broker to ensure access to a number of different insurers; specifically, firms may wish to clarify whether their brokers are ‘whole of market’ brokers.

 - the activities they undertake;